devinekask/creative-development-f24/webgl/README.md

 This has to do with the fact that the video has not loaded yet when sending it over to our shader.

 We'll need to wait for [the canplay event](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/canplay_event) before sending it over to our shader.

-Wrap the texture upload & the rest of the init function inside of the canplay handler:
+Wrap the texture upload & the rest of the init function inside of the canplay handler.
+Remove the src attribute from the video tag, and add it using javascript instead.
+This way, the video will start loading as soon as the page is loaded:

 ```javascript
 $video.addEventListener('canplay', () => {